rdforte/gomaxecs/README.md

 </div>

 > [!IMPORTANT]
-> Go v1.25 does not resolve the CFS issue for containers running in ECS.
+> Go v1.25 does NOT resolve the CFS issue for containers running in ECS.
+See below for more details.

 Package for auto setting GOMAXPROCS based on ECS task and container CPU limits.